 |Resolution [px]||3840 x 2160||3840 x 2160||3840 x 2160||7680 x 4320|

 |Video Codec||HEVC Main 10||HEVC Main 10||HEVC Main 10||HEVC RExt|

 *Super Hi-Vision in Japan starting in 2020

 Professional Media Players

 - Testing of emerging video technologies: HDR, WCG, HFR

-- Highly configurable player supporting multiple colorspaces, transfer functions, and color format
+- Highly configurable player supporting multiple color spaces, transfer functions, and color formats

 - Multiple input and output interfaces: SDI, ASI, GPU